 7. Termination of the Business

-We want to thank Tyler again for contributing to the Velocity Global Blog.
-If need to get in touch with Polaris Law Group, contact them here.
+If you'd like to get in touch with Polaris Law Group, contact them here.